ceros/unique-selector/README.md

 Fork status
 ------------

-This package is a fork of [unique-selector](https://www.npmjs.com/package/unique-selector).
+This package is a fork of the [unique-selector](https://www.npmjs.com/package/unique-selector) npm package.
+The original source code is available on GitHub at [ericclemmons/unique-selector](https://github.com/ericclemmons/unique-selector).

 Updates include:
  - escaping selectors to be valid for document.querySelector()

 Installation